simrenbasra/simys-blog/_posts/2025-01-07-12_days_of_data_part_3.md

 So far in my 12 Days of Data blog series, I’ve covered the project scope and shared a diary to track the progress made over the 12 days.

-Now the project is complete, I thought it would be nice to explain some key insights regarding prompt engineering from my experience.
+Now the project is complete, I thought it would be nice to explain some key insights into prompt engineering.
 I’ll explore how even the smallest changes can have a dramatic impact, either improving or hindering the quality of GPT model output.

 <br>